 - Trauma-Sensitive Mindfulness by David A. Treleaven

-Neathery Thurmond (she/her/hers) is a clinical social worker, certified group psychotherapist, board-approved supervisor, and owner of a group private practice in Austin, TX.
-With strong roots in Health at Every Size and social justice, she specializes in eating disorders, body image, LGBTQ+, trauma, and substance use.
-She strongly believes in the healing power of relationships and takes a relational and attachment-based approach to her work.
-When not working, Neathery enjoys yoga and meditation, being outdoors, listening to live music, checking out the best coffee shops in town, starting and never finishing books, and showing pictures of her dogs to strangers.
-You can find Neathery on her website and Instagram.
+Neathery Falchuk (they/them) is a clinical social worker, certified group psychotherapist, board-approved supervisor, and owner of a group private practice in Austin, Texas.
+With strong roots in Health at Every Size and social justice, they specialize in eating disorders, body image, LGBTQ+, trauma, and substance use.
+Neathery strongly believes in the healing power of relationships and takes a relational and attachment-based approach to their work.
+When not working, Neathery enjoys yoga and meditation, being outdoors, listening to live music, checking out the best coffee shops in town, starting and never finishing books, and showing pictures of their dogs to strangers.
+You can find Neathery on their website and Instagram.

 The Queer Agenda

 The Queer Agenda is a newsletter dedicated to uplifting LGBTQIA+ folks (where our accomplices benefit too) by sharing thoughtful tools, strategies, advice, and encouragement to help us heal and come home to ourselves.
 It’s equal parts warm hug, gentle kick in the ass, and queer magic.